Jenny Gulamani-Abdulla, JD, BA, RCIC

 Gulamani-Abdulla & Co., was founded by Jenny Gulamani-Abdulla, a member of the International Bar Association and a Registered Canadian Immigration Consultant recognized by the Federal, Provincial and Territorial Governments of Canada.
 Jenny has been practicing immigration for over 25 years and brings a wealth of experience to clients worldwide.

 Jenny was named One of Canada's Most Powerful Women by the Women's Executive Network in Canada in 2013.
-She was also titled "Iconic Woman Creating a Better World For All" at the Women Economic Forum (WEF) in India in 2017.
+She was titled "Iconic Woman Creating a Better World For All" at the Women Economic Forum (WEF) in India in 2017.
 In 2017, she co-founded the Canadian Federation For Citizenship.

 Jenny was the recipient of the 2012 Distinguished Alumna Award presented by the University of Calgary.
-Locally, she was declared as "Volunteer of the Year" in 2010 by The United Nations Association of Canada in Calgary, occupies a seat on the Advisory Council for the Quest for Best Campaign at the Bow Valley College including its 1000 Women Rising campaign, and has previously served as Co-Chair of the Professional Services Division at the United Way of Calgary and Area.
+Locally, she was declared as "Volunteer of the Year" in 2010 by The United Nations Association of Canada in Calgary, occupied a seat on the Advisory Council for the Quest for Best Campaign at the Bow Valley College including its 1000 Women Rising campaign, and served as Co-Chair of the Professional Services Division at the United Way of Calgary and Area.
 Internationally, Jenny has served on the Legislation as well as the International Peace and Intercultural Understanding Committees at BPW International.
 She was an Advisory Executive Council member of WEF 2017 in India and led the Theme of "Understanding the Century of Migration and Mobility".